fairdataihub/logo/README.md

-# logo
+# Logo

-Logo of the FAIR Data Innovations Hub
+File of the logo of the FAIR Data Innovations Hub

+The logo created by [Mitesh Patel]()